HeartlessAUS/HeartlessAUS.github.io/README.md

   </a>

   <p align="center">
     A decluttered, simple, and modern theme for Discord.
-Requires Hardware Acceleration to be on.
     <br />
     <br />
     <a href="https://github.com/HeartlessAUS/HeartlessAUS.github.io">View Demo</a>